Generalized Mirror Prox for Monotone Variational Inequalities: Universality and Inexact Oracle

 In this definition, $\delta_c$ represents the error of the oracle, which we can control and make as small as we would like to.
 On the opposite, $\delta_u$ represents the uncontrolled error, which can be understood as an error in the problem data, for example, when $g$ is given as a solution to an auxiliary problem.
 We notice also that if the inequality \eqref{eq:g_or_def} holds for some $L(\delta_c)$, then it holds also for any $\widetilde{L}(\delta_c) \geq L(\delta_c)$.

-The following examples show that this definition is reasonable and satisfies our goal of covering both the case of H\"older-continuous operator and the case of inexact values of the operator.
+Example \ref{Ex:HoldInexact} below shows that this definition satisfies our goal of covering both the case of H\"older-continuous operator and the case of inexact values of the operator.
 The following technical lemma is the main clue for this example.